The Motorcycle Safety Foundation's (MSF) BRC1 is designed for those who;

 Click here to go to our Course Schedule page and select the class you want to attend.
 We accept all major credit cards.
 Courses are offered on weekends from April to October and on weekdays from May to August.
 Click here to READ OUR CANCELLATIONS & REFUNDS POLICY BEFORE YOU SIGN-UP FOR A CLASS SO YOU KNOW YOUR OPTIONS ABOUT REFUNDS, SWITCHING CLASSES, NOT BEING ABLE TO ATTEND A CLASS YOU SIGNED-UP FOR, DROPPING OUT OF A CLASS, ARRIVING LATE FOR A CLASS, BEING DISMISSED FROM A CLASS.

 Many of our students have never driven a clutch vehicle before.
 Some don't even know what a clutch is.
 Almost all motorcycles these days have a clutch.
 You need the clutch to take off, stop and shift gears.
-If you have no clutch experience or had a bad experience using a clutch, you may want to take the IME Course before taking the BRC1.
+If you have no clutch experience or had a bad experience using a clutch, you may want to take the IME Clutch Practice Course before taking the BRC1.
 Click here for more information about the IME.

 Click this video.

-As of 6/29/20, according to the NJ MVC, these are the only locations you can go to for permit and Driver License transactions;
+These are the only locations you can go to for permit and Driver License transactions;